lorin/devstack-vm/README.md

 [3]: http://ansibleworks.com
 [4]: http://devstack.org

-You also need the Ubuntu raring 64 box installed.
-If you have vagrant installed, just do:
+You also need the Ubuntu 13.04 (raring) 64-bit vagrant box installed.
+If you have vagrant installed, download this box by doing:

     vagrant box add raring64 http://cloud-images.ubuntu.com/raring/current/raring-server-cloudimg-vagrant-amd64-disk1.box